herzenschein/herz-quadlet/README.md

 * `journalctl enable-linger youruser`: let systemd services run while your user is not logged in.

+## Automatic updates

+Unlike Docker which requires additional software like Watchtower, Podman Quadlets come with the functionality to fetch and update containers by default.

+The container name must be fully qualified: that means something like `docker.io/owncast/owncast:latest`.

+You can either manually run `podman auto-update` or enable its respective systemd service: `sudo systemctl enable podman-auto-update`.

 ## What do you need to use Quadlets?

 * [Podman 4.4.0](https://github.com/containers/podman/releases/tag/v4.4.0) or greater